freenas/freenas-docs/userguide/network.rst

 *Sysctl* in
 :menuselection:`System --> Tunables --> Add Tunable`.

+#ifdef truenas
+.. note:: The *Failover* lagg protocol can interfere with HA (High Availability) systems and is disabled on those systems.
+#endif truenas

 **LACP:** supports the IEEE 802.3ad Link Aggregation Control Protocol (LACP) and the Marker Protocol.
 LACP negotiates a set of aggregable links with the peer into one or more link aggregated groups